cakephp/docs/en/core-libraries/caching.rst

 * ``MemcachedEngine`` Uses the `Memcached <http://php.net/memcached>`_
   extension.
 It also interfaces with memcache but provides better performance.
 * ``RedisEngine`` Uses the `phpredis <https://github.com/nicolasff/phpredis>`_
-  extension.
+  extension (2.2.3 minimum).
 Redis provides a fast and persistent cache system similar to memcached, also provides atomic operations.

 .. versionchanged:: 2.3
     FileEngine is always the default cache engine.
 In the past a number of people